-Car ownership is based on whose name appears on the car title.
-Each state issues its own titles, so every time a car changes owners or changes states, the owner must obtain a new title.
-The process of titling a car varies depending on whether the car is new or used, but the two follow the same basic rules for ownership.
+In many states across the United States (U.S), car ownership is based on the name that appears in the title of the car.
+Each state has regulations governing its own titles, so every time a car ownership or status changes, the owner must obtain and sign car title.
+However, the process of titling a car varies depending on whether the car is used or new, though in both cases, they follow the basic rules of ownership.

 With a new car, the dealership usually takes care of the title paperwork.
 The person who signs the paperwork at the dealership and pays for the car is the person whose name will appear on the title.
 Therefore, if you are planning to title the car in your name, you should go to the dealership.
 If you are getting financing for the car, the loan will need to be in your name as well.